1946 Greenville propane explosion

-The 1946 Greenville propane explosion occurred on 19 November 1946, at the Ideal Laundry laundromat in Greenville, South Carolina.
+The 1946 Greenville propane explosion occurred on 19 November 1946, at the Ideal Laundry in Greenville, South Carolina.
 A tank containing around 3,500 USgal of propane exploded around 6 PM, after leaking vapors were ignited by the boilers in the basement.
 The blast, which killed 6 people and injured over 150, was felt as far away as Gaffney, 50 miles to the northeast.

 Explosion

-Ideal Laundry and Cleaners was a large industrial laundromat, located on the northeastern side of Greenville.
-Initially, the laundry's boilers were powered by burning coal.
-Greenville city officials had pressured the company to reduce its smoke pollution for several years prior to World War II, leading the plant's manager, E.R.
+Ideal Laundry and Cleaners was located at the corner of Buncombe and Echols Streets on the northeastern side of Greenville.
+The laundry's boilers had earlier been powered by coal.
+Greenville city officials pressured the company to reduce its smoke pollution for several years prior to World War II, leading the plant's manager, E.R.
 Haynie, to investigate propane as an alternative fuel in the summer of 1946.
 Haynie toured several industrial plants where Superior Gas Corporation had installed large propane systems, and was satisfied with their efficiency.
 Superior Gas installed a 500 USgal propane tank at Haynie's personal residence several months before installing a 6,500 USgal system at Ideal Laundry in November, 1946.

 In the afternoon of November 19, several days after the switch from coal to propane, the tank had been filled to approximately half of its capacity when a leak in the system was noticed.
-Haynie ordered the building to be evacuated and ran to the fire department a block away; superintendent J. Carl Trammel remained inside, and directed the evacuation of Ideal Laundry employees.
-At approximately 6 PM, mere minutes after the leak was first noticed, the propane leaking into the basement of Ideal Laundry had reached the critical air–fuel ratio between 2.4 to 9.5 percent, and was ignited by the boilers.
+Haynie ordered the building evacuated and ran to the fire department a block away; superintendent J. Carl Trammel remained inside and directed the evacuation of Ideal Laundry employees.
+At approximately 6 PM, minutes after the leak was noticed, the propane leaking into the basement of Ideal Laundry had reached the critical air–fuel ratio between 2.4 to 9.5 percent, and was ignited by the boilers.

-The explosion demolished all but one corner of the Ideal Laundry building, and according to a Red Cross survey the following day, destroyed nearly 20 structures nearby; most were houses belonging to African-Americans.
+The explosion demolished all but one corner of the Ideal Laundry building, and according to a Red Cross survey the following day, it destroyed nearly 20 nearby structures, most houses of African Americans.
 The Third Presbyterian Church across the street was one of approximately 50 other buildings that were severely damaged.
 Over 150 people were injured, and several dozen were admitted to local hospitals, but there were only six fatalities.
-Superintendent Trammel and three Ideal Laundry employees, all of them Black women, were killed before completing their evacuation.
-One firefighter on the scene was also killed in the explosion, as was a visitor who assisted in the evacuation.
-Five minutes after the explosion, the remaining propane in the tank fueled a fire that reached nearly 600 feet into the air.
+Superintendent Trammel and three Ideal Laundry employees, Mary Brown, Geraldine Simpson, and Mamie Earle, all of them Black women, were killed before they could evacuate the building.
+One firefighter was also killed, as was a visitor who was assisting in the evacuation.
+Five minutes after the explosion, the remaining propane fueled a fire that reached nearly 600 feet into the air.
 The fire and explosion were witnessed for over 50 miles, including in Caesar's Head, Easley, Gaffney, Greer, and Liberty.